All Episodes

 There doesn't seem to be bill padding in these cases.

-Uh American Express sought signed receipts from the club before bringing its suit.
+American Express sought signed receipts from the club before bringing its suit.

 In the most recent suit against scores, meanwhile, the plaintiff's justification is simply he was drunk when he signed his bills.

-I mean, you go in there, and they'll charge you $3,000 for a bottle of champagne.
+I mean, you go in there and they'll charge you $3,000 for a bottle of champagne.

-And uh whatever, I mean you want to this or that.
+And whatever, you want this or that.

 Both experiences can be had in simpler, cheaper ways.

-Now, this is a woman writing this, so she's speculating on why men go there.
+Now, this is a woman writing this, so she's speculating on why men go there, which is another funny thing about the story.

 If she knows where you can get a lap dance cheaper than scores, she ought to open the place.

-We'll be back after this paper.
+We'll be back after this.

-Okay, before we get out of here, uh this story, and I'm sorry I just don't have time to be fair with another caller.
+Okay, before we get out of here, this story, and I'm sorry I just don't have time to be fair with another caller.

-Uh this is a story from the Wall Street Journal.
+This is a story from the Wall Street Journal.

 Much of Katrina aid money remains unspent.

-They are still seeking twenty billion more.
+They are still seeking $20 billion more.

 So this is a classic.